 The history of Christianity among the Mongols is a history of "what ifs."
 We don't know what would have happened if some things had gone differently.
 However, there does seem to have been a window of opportunity for Christianity in the Mongol empire.
 Sadly, Christians failed to properly exploit that window.

 Today, the Roman Catholic orders are proud of their missionary past.
 During a visit I made to the little town of Assisi in central Italy, a Franciscan monk there reminded me that it was his religious order which had evangelized much of the Southwest of my country, the United States.

 That these religious orders could be so effectively used in missionary outreach was due in part to their organizational makeup.
 They were quite free-wheeling, being answerable only and directly to the Pope.
 Each order designed its own internal organization and, with only occasional "interference" from papal authority, implemented its own missionary methodology.
-To be sure, such independence at times produced a spirit of competition between various orders.
-Such competition, however, was not always negative.
+To be sure, such independence at times produced a spirit of competition between the various orders.
+Even so, one must acknowledge that such competition was not always negative.

-What was the Western Church (or Roman Catholic) missionary strategy from 1200 to 1600 A.D?
-It was built almost exclusively on the use of personnel from the monastic and other religious orders.
-Latourette sums it up by simply saying: "The missionaries (were) monks, and such orders as the Franciscans, Dominicans, and Jesuits had missions as a major objective."5
+So, to sum up, what was the Western Church (or Roman Catholic) missionary strategy from 1200 to 1600 A.D?
+It was built almost exclusively on using personnel from the monastic and other religious orders.
+Latourette sums it up by simply saying that in this period, Roman Catholic missionaries were "monks, and such orders as the Franciscans, Dominicans, and Jesuits had world missions as a major objective."5

 2 Stephen Neill, A History of Christian Mission (New York: Penguin Books, 1964), p.
 23.

 3 Mendell Taylor, Exploring Evangelism (Kansas City: Nazarene Publishing House, 1964), p.
 118

 4 Williston Walker, A History of the Christian Church, rev. ed.
 (New York: Charles Scribner's Sons, 1959), p.
 379.